modernice/goes/aggregate/README.md

 repository for a specific aggregate.
 The `TypedRepository` removes the need for passing the aggregate instance to repository methods.

-To create a type-safe repository for an aggregate, use the `repository.Typed()`
+To create a type-safe repository for an aggregate, pass the `Repository` and the constructor of the aggregate to `repository.Typed()`:
-constructor:

 ```go
 package todo